 In the 1970s and 80s the Queensland government demolished over 60 Brisbane buildings of heritage value.
 By opposing aboriginal land rights, government failed to recognise prior ownership and prior occupancy of Meanjin (Brisbane).
 One third of Boggo Road jail was destroyed by fire because of the inhuman beatings and poor conditions inside condoned by the government.
 Furthermore, state-approved vandalism resulted in the destruction of iconic buildings like the Bellevue Hotel and Cloudland Ballroom.
 Demolition experts, the Deen Bros left their calling card on site to remind people of their gruesome work.

 In 2018 the University of Queensland masterplan recommended demolition of the UQ Union student complex including another icon, the Schonell Theatre.
 These buildings are to be replaced by something akin to a shopping mall.
-These facilities were once run by the student union.
+The UQ administration of Vice Chancellor Peter Hoj was to make it into an appealing place for international students.
+Lacking in imagination, his administration saw the shopping mall as a kind of draw-card for recovery of the market in international students.
+These were facilities were once run by the student union, in name at least.
 They became a kind of ‘common’ for students, staff and visitors to the university – a place of social and political activity.

 In response to the demolition proposal, a group called Save the UQ Union Complex applied for the buildings and the forum area to be heritage listed.
 This was knocked back on the spurious basis that the structures had been altered and hence had lost their heritage value.